uclaacm/cyber-platform/README.md

-# Cyber Platform
+# [Old] Cyber Platform
-Website and CTF platform for ACM Cyber written in Rust!
-Visit the currently deployed platform at [https://acmcyber.com/](https://acmcyber.com/).
+Old website and CTF platform for ACM Cyber written in Rust!

 ## Building the Platform